I was a collegiate swimmer and know a thing or two about the benefits of this great sport.

 - How swimming differs from other sports in terms of muscle growth

 - The nutritional side of muscle building

 I hope you learn a lot from this page and, of course, feel free to ask any questions!
 As a highly experienced swimmer, I hope you utilize my extensive knowledge.

 Swimming is a sport, hobby, and a lifestyle for people of all ages.
 It's a great way for your body to recover, grow, and become stronger.
 Why is swimming so synonymous with building muscle?
 To see how you can gain muscle from swimming, we'll have to look at some of the fundamental aspects of swimming.

 - Swimming is a resistance exercise, similar to weight-lifting.
 But, unlike weight-lifting, swimming places almost no stress on your joints and bones.
 So not only does swimming work your muscles but it doesn't have some of the negative impacts that lifting weights has.

 - There are many muscles that swimming can strengthen.
 However, swimming does work some muscles more than others.
-These muscles, in particular, are your: traps, shoulders, back, abs, lats, legs, and triceps.
+These muscles, in particular, are your traps, shoulders, back, abs, lats, legs, and triceps.

-- The constant pulling and pushing of and against water builds great muscle endurance and work capacity with these above-listed muscles.
+- The constant pulling and pushing of and against water build great muscle endurance and work capacity with these above-listed muscles.
 If you've ever heard the term "swimmer's body," then, you probably know what the typical competitive swimmer looks like: good.

 So, how can you start to utilize swimming to maximize muscle growth as well as aerobic fitness?
 The first step is to start browsing some swimming workouts online, and check to see when your local pool is open.